timmorrisdev/south-coast-sup/README.md

 ## Project Synopsis

-Stand-up paddleboard club based on the south coast with the goal of providing information and connecting local surfers and stand up paddleboarders.
+Stand Up Paddle-board club based on the south coast with the goal of providing information and connecting local surfers and stand up paddleboarders.
 Will have details of regular meet-ups, information on the local area and the ability to sign up to a newsletter.

 [See the live site here!](https://timmorrisdev.github.io/south-coast-sup/)